nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a person**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User creates a new person with the required details (e.g. guest, vendor, task).
-4. AddressBook deletes the person
+2. System adds the entry.

    Use case ends.

 **Extensions**

+* 1a.
+The provided details are incomplete or invalid.
+    * 1a1.
+System shows an error message and requests the user to re-enter the details.

+      Use case resumes at step 1.

+**Use Case: Read/Print Out Entries**

+**MSS**
+1. User requests to view or print all people.
+2. System displays or prints the list of all people.

+   Use case ends.

+**Extensions**
 * 2a.
-The list is empty.
+No entries exist.

   Use case ends.

+**Use Case: Update Details of Person**

+**MSS**
+1. User selects an entry to update together with the fields to be updated.
+2. System saves the changes and notifies user of success.

+   Use case ends.

+**Extensions**
+* 1a.
+The provided entry does not exist.
+    * 1a1.
+System shows an error message.

+      Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+The new details are incomplete or invalid.
+    * 1b1.
+System shows an error message and requests the user to re-enter the details.

+      Use case resumes at step 1.

+**Use Case: Delete a Person**

+**MSS**
+1. User requests to delete an entry.
+2. System deletes the entry.

+   Use case ends.

+**Extensions**
+* 1a.
+The provided entry does not exist.
-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+System shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-*{More to be added}*
+**Use Case: Categorise Persons**

+**MSS**
+1. User requests to categorise a person (e.g., family, friends, coworkers).
+2. System assigns attendees to the category.

+   Use case ends.

+**Extensions**
+* 1a.
+User tries to create a duplicate category.
+    * 1a1.
+System shows an error message.

+      Use case ends.

+**Use Case: Search and Filter Persons**

+**MSS**
+1. User requests to search for or filter entries (e.g., by category, name, RSVP status).
+2. System prompts for search or filter criteria.
+3. User provides the criteria.
+4. System displays the matching entries.

+   Use case ends.

+**Extensions**
+* 4a.
+No matching entries are found.
+    * 4a1.
+System shows a message indicating no results.

+      Use case ends.

 ### Non-Functional Requirements